How Healthcare Companies Sign More Clients through Cold Email | Full Guide

 You can follow two different approaches here –

-Approach 2 ➡️ Build a prospect list from scratch. (in case you don’t have a MQL lead generation process in place yet)
+Approach 2 ➡️ Build a prospect list from scratch.
+If you don’t have a steady flow of inbound leads, you’ll need to build your list manually or with prospecting tools.

 In this article, we will be following the approach 2.